Glass to Plastic Conversion

 Discover the pros and cons of glass versus plastic packaging and how to successfully convert your brand from glass to plastic packaging.

 Consumer packaged goods companies face multiple decisions prior to launching a new or revamped product.
-One of those decisions involves the packaging material, such as glass versus plastic.
+One of those decisions involves the packaging material, such as glass vs. plastic.

 As consumers and policymakers increasingly scrutinize the merits of packaging, it's critically important for brand owners to evaluate all facets of their packaging materials.
 Let's compare glass and plastic packaging substrates, looking at their advantages and drawbacks.